getsentry/responses/README.rst

 --------------------------

 In some cases you may wish to allow for certain requests to pass thru responses and hit a real server.
-This can be done with the 'passthru' methods:
+This can be done with the ``add_passthru' methods:

 .. code-block:: python